MohamedEssam71/MohamedEssam71/README.md

 ## Hoşgeldin arkadaş 👋
 My name is Mohamed Essam

-I am a 2nd year college student.
+I am a sophomore college student.
 Studying computer science at Cairo-University.
-Learning about programming language and having passion for game development with third-party game development tool framework as Unity and UE5.
+Keen on learning about programming language and having passion for game development with third-party game development tool framework as Unity and UE5.

 <!--
 **MohamedEssam71/Mohamed71** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.